 Official release of Bill Thomas Cheetah File ID numbers.

 126364002 Dec 1963 built 1964 Model 2nd Aluminum body prototype. #002 prototype still has its Genuine Bill Thomas issued Serial Number ID Tag on it.
 This is the most spectacular Cheetah news to come to light in 2018.
-Built to be Bill Thomas Race Cars Promotional car & personal light weight Competition GT Sports Racer.
-Riverside Red 327 375HP Fuel Injected Corvette engine T-10 4 speed Grand Sport Aluminum rear end.
-Chassis was special light weight 4130 chrome moly .049.
-It was early Feb 64 after the Chevrolet R&D guys recorded some record breaking speeds of 215 217 MPH at the Feb Daytona Sports Car event with 3 Cheetahs hot lapping & qualifying there.
+Built to be Bill Thomas Race Cars Promotional car & personal light weight Competition GT Sports Racer. #002 was nearly a twin to #001 except the side pipe difference and the chassis was tight radius bends from the tubing company now bending all the chassis tubes for production.
+Compared to the #001 Don Edmunds hand built and bent large radius bend chassis.
+Painted in Riverside Red 327 375HP Fuel Injected Corvette engine T-10 4 speed Grand Sport Aluminum rear end.
+Chassis was special light weight 4130 chrome moly .049 wall Chassis.
+It was late Feb 64 after the Chevrolet R&D guys recorded some record breaking speeds of 215 217 MPH at the Feb Daytona Sports Car event with 3 Cheetahs hot lapping & qualifying there.
 Bill was asked to send them his prototype to evaluate it again on the track and skid pad.
 Bill shipped it off to the proving grounds.
 I have R&D Test reports with test dates from early as June 20th 63 and as late as April 64.
-In April 64 it was prepared for Riverside and the PIR Races.
+In April 64 it was prepared for April 19th national open Phoenix International Raceway PIR Race and the April 26th Riverside USRRC Race .
 Where Jerry Titus would race it in Red with race number 58 with new dual air meter Fuel Injection.
-Damaged testing at Riverside it would be rebuilt Funded by Friedkin Enterprises/PSA Airlines with fiberglass body and painted white flared front and rear with race number 58 on it, Bill Thomas Special built 377 dual air meter fuel injection engine installed and large rear fuel tank with side filler cap.
-Known as the Hurst Special at the time.
+Within a short time it was Damaged testing at Riverside it would be rebuilt Funded by Friedkin Enterprises/PSA Airlines with fiberglass body and painted white with Red & Blue stripes up the hood and would Have Hurst Special Cheetah on the front fenders.
+It was flared front and rear with race number 58 on it, Bill Thomas Special built 377 dual air meter fuel injection engine installed and large rear fuel tank with side filler cap.
 After the Oct Riverside event Bill Thomas Race Cars would add the wide body rear flares and raced a few more events in Sports Car Racing.
 Then it was sold to Bill Burke of Salt Flats Fame.
 Bill Burke had Bill Thomas Race Cars shop prepare it for Drag racing where they did some 1/2 Mile drags at Riverside.
-Then it was prepared for the salt flats with a Blown & injected Olds.
+Then it was prepared for the salt flats with a Blown & injected 700HP big inch Olds engine.
 Article and pictures of it but No Record going to the Flats and racing to date.
 (Bill Thomas Race Cars also prepared a 1967 Camaro for Bill Burke to run at the salt flats.)
 Cheetah was then Sold to Mr. Thorn in 1967 of Oklahoma he did some Drag racing and sold it in Tulsa Oklahoma 1969 where it was put into a Cattle barn for around 30 years then removed and put into the New barn and just sat there for another 19 years, it was just Sold and removed Dec 30th 2017.
 Restoration in progress by BTM Bill Thomas Motors.

 16464003 Jan 1964 built 1964 Model 1st Fiberglass Production Cheetah built as Full Competition car Painted Yellow with number 17 on it.
 Ordered by Alan Green Chevrolet where it was shipped to Daytona For the Daytona Continental and the American Challenge Cup races.
 Where Jerry Grant was testing it and qualified it.
-It was a Special build with all aluminum C/E/C EXP engine with 58mm side drafts T-10 4 speed and Grand Sport aluminum rear end with Pontiac Large Nascar Radiator.
+It was a Special build with all aluminum C/E/C EXP engine with 58mm side drafts T-10 4 speed and Grand Sport aluminum rear axle with 2.92 ratio with a Pontiac Large Nascar Radiator to help cool this special engine.
 Sponsored by Bardahl, First Cheetah to get sponsored by major company.
 Jerry damaged it so it went back to get Rebuilt at Bill’s shop.
 Restoration in progress by BTM Bill Thomas Motors.

 16464004 Jan 1964 built 1964 Model Fiberglass production car Built as Full Competition car Painted Dark Blue with number 14 on it.
-Corvette Engine 327 375HP with the Bill Thomas Special built dual air meter fuel injection.
-Sold to Ralf Salyer out of Ohio.
+Special built Corvette Engine 327/377 cubic inch 470HP with the Bill Thomas Special built dual air meter fuel injection with R&D Muncie roller bearing 1st gear 4 speed and an R&D 2.92 rear axle .
+Also optioned with the triple fuel tanks for long range races 1 rear and 1 left side & 1 right side.
+These special Thomas drive lines were the reason the (3) Daytona Cheetahs were all running speeds from 200 to 217 MPH.
+Sold to Ralf Salyer out of Hammond Indiana.
 Went to Daytona Feb 64 and finished 14th, This Cheetah became the winningest Cheetah built, It was turned into a roadster in 64 and was very successful.

 46464006 April 1964 built 1964 Model Fiberglass production car Built as Street car Painted Sebring Silver.
 Sold New to Jack Goodman owner of Clarence Dixon Cadillac Hollywood California.
 Shortly after taking delivery Jack would get his competition license in his new Cheetah and asked Bill to prepare into a Full Competition car.
 It was fitted with Left & Right fuel tanks plus standard rear tank, dual air meter fuel injection and it went racing with #33 on it , Mid 65 Bill would build a 427 iron head L88 spec engine for it and install it with the new HD m-22 Muncie trans, Plus install a second radiator and add his wide rear body flares.
 Early 1967 Bill would install the famous Corvette 427 430HP Factory L88 in it.
 This car raced in the Salt Lake City Utah area this way until the end 1969 when it was sold to a California buyer, Who in turn sold it within a few years to Dave Laura in Oregon in 1972.
 Dave did not put many miles on it and stashed it away from public for 42 years.
 Restored by BTM Bill Thomas Motors June 2016.